yarchiT/instaRecommender/README.md

 ## Basic Installation

-To basic installation you should have docker installed on your system.
+For basic installation you should have docker installed on your system.

 ```bash